tobberacing/ButtonKit/README.md

 # Global Settings

 To keep coherent styling across all buttons in your project, some settings are defined as `static`.
 This includes fonts, destructive color and iconSize.
+Corner radius will be overriden if a static property is set.
 Tweak these values as you guys see fit.

 ````
 static public var destructiveColor = UIColor(hex: "FB0002")